SSez/sui-usdc-faucet/sui/README.md

 sui client object $TREASURY_CAP --json | jq '.data.owner'

 ## If it shows ObjectOwner
 You must transfer/issue a `TreasuryCap<USDC>` to your wallet.
-Do one of the following:

-- Option 1 (most common): your USDC package already exposes a function in a module like `treasury` that grants/transfers the cap.
-Discover it and call it (instructions below).
+- Option 1: Your USDC already exposes a transfer function (e.g. in `treasury`).
+Use the Advanced discovery below to find and call it.
-- Option 2: switch to a Circle USDC build that exposes such a function.
+- Option 2: Use a Circle USDC build that exposes such a function.
-- Option 3: fork your USDC for devnet and add a helper that transfers a cap to a recipient (admin/test-only helper).
+- Option 3 (recommended for devnet): Use your devnet-only helper (`devnet_helper`) to grant the cap to your wallet (see 2b-alt).
+Then continue.

-### Discover the function (recommended via JSON-RPC)
+### Advanced: Discover a cap function via JSON-RPC (only if you don’t use devnet_helper)
 # Or use Explorer: https://suiexplorer.com/object/USDC_PACKAGE?network=devnet
 # Replace USDC_PACKAGE with your value; look for functions that issue/transfer a TreasuryCap to a recipient.
 # 1) List all modules in your USDC package